 Scaling Your Small Business

 I expect a lot of businesses to be growing this next year.
-It is an understatement to say that 2020 has been hard on small businesses, but 2021 comes with the hope of containing the pandemic and getting back to normal.
+It has been hard on small businesses.
 Now can be a great time to scale your business by taking advantage of available talent to hire, lower marketing costs, and low entry costs for new markets through startup financing.
 It’s important to manage your credit risks as your receivables grow, and if you’re able to reach new markets or clients, be sure to have the capital available to fulfill those new orders.